Zaxerf1234/AmongUsLimitBypasser/README.md

 1️⃣.
 Go to [releases](https://github.com/Zaxerf1234/AmongUsLimitBypasser/releases) tab and download release that fits your Among Us version and unzip the zip file (note: releases for older versions won't be supported if there's a completely new hex arrangement in the new versions) or build one yourself from the source code.

 2️⃣.
-Launch "Among Us Limit Bypasser.exe" file and type settings generator mode (1 - normal game, 2 - hide n seek (coming soon)).
+Launch "Among Us Limit Bypasser.exe" file and enter settings generator mode (1 - normal game, 2 - hide n seek).

 3️⃣.
 Fill each setting line with value you want to use for that setting.